 - Hemlines shorted to about six inches above the ankle.

-- Darker times meant dark colors were in season.
+- Darker times meant dark colors were preferred.

 - Costume jewelry was introduced as a substitute for real jewels.

-- Hats became smaller and women’s hair grew shorter.
+- Hats became smaller, and women’s hairstyles grew shorter.

 - The V neck replaced high necklines.

-You’ll notice in the photos below that there is a difference between the styles worn in 1914 and those of 1919 which are already beginning to resemble those of the 1920s.
+Notice in the photos below the difference between the styles worn in 1914 and 1919.
+By the end of the decade, fashions were beginning to resemble those of the 1920s.